artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 Finally, you can compute the new hidden state used to produce the output.
 For that, you can optionally first pass the new cell state through the tanh activation function.
 Subsequently through the output gate.

 #### Introduction to Named Entity Recognition
-Many NLP systems make use of an NER component to handle named entities.
+Many NLP systems make use of a NER component to handle named entities.

 Different entity types exist such as:
 * geographical entities - ex.
 Thailand